Embracing Freedom: The Rise of Digital Nomads

 This one is pretty obvious.
-Get your Skype account setup and activated, test your hardware and microphone so you know it works well.
+Get your Skype account set up and activated, and test your hardware and microphone so you know it works well.
 Having a spotty or poorly configured Skype setup can make working remotely painful.
-Having and solid headset can make the difference.
+Having a solid headset can make a difference.
 Check out these webcams too.

 There are many Digital nomad sites out there but a few stand out.

-Regardless of how much you plan on traveling and working abroad having a solid tool set.
+Regardless of how much you plan on traveling and working abroad have a solid toolset.
 Using the same tools at home and remote makes the remote experience a cinch.

 Learn more about Nomadism here.

 If you have worked in an office that utilizes faxes we all have that love / hate with our fax machines.
 Whether it is a trusty old machine that never fails or some fancy copier integrated fax that, despite being brand new, still suffers failures and odd error codes and sometimes you want to bash it to pieces out in the parking lot.

 The age of the plain old telephone service (POTS) and ISDN will officially come to an end in August of this year.
 Now is the time to get your Fax moved to the cloud!